poacs/chrome-extension/README.md

 # Research Swift‑Assist

 Smart academic‑paper assistant in your browser.
+This extension streamlines academic reading by **extracting structured metadata** (title, authors, abstract) from Google Scholar + arXiv pages, then offering **GPT tools** to summarize and reference — all without leaving the tab.
+It cuts the copy‑paste friction so students, researchers, and academics can increase their productivity.

 This project demonstrates how to build a Chrome extension using [React](https://react.dev/) with TypeScript and Vite.
 It showcases key features such as interacting with Chrome APIs ([storage](https://developer.chrome.com/docs/extensions/reference/api/storage), [contextMenus](https://developer.chrome.com/docs/extensions/reference/api/contextMenus)), testing with [Jest](https://jestjs.io/) and [Sinon](https://sinonjs.org/), and structuring a React app with separation of concerns.